Portumna: Jamboree

 In August 1985 the three Scout Associations in Ireland (CBSI, SAI, and NISC) held a major Jamboree at Portumna to celebrate International Youth Year.
 Portumna '85 was the first Scout camp involving all three Irish Scouting organisations.
 It is remembered by both participants and locals as Port-mud-na '85 on account of the muddy conditions that had to be endured by the 10,000 or so participants, caused by the torrential rain which fell during that summer.

 Festivals

 Portumna holds two festivals each year.
-The first in late June is the "Portumna's Great Outdoors Festival", a celebration of the many outdoors attractions that Portumna has to offer, which takes place over three days.
+The first in late June is the "Portumna's Great Outdoors Festival", a celebration of the many outdoor attractions that Portumna has to offer, which takes place over three days.
 The second is the Shorelines Arts Festival in late September over four days.